AmonM03/travel_website/README.md

 ## Introduction

- This is a travel app showcase website made using the widely known and applied techs like Next.js,Typescript as well as Tailwind CSS look of the website.
+ This is a travel app showcase website made using the widely known and applied techs like Next.js,Typescript as well as Tailwind CSS for the look of the website.

 ## Features: